bertiebertolo/Auto_BLASTp/README.md

 - Check if the genes to be analysed are available on the NCBI database.
 - Process protein FASTA files from a specified directory.
 - Create BLASTp databases dynamically from the FASTA files.
-- Perform BLASTp queries for each species against others in the dataset.
+- Perform BLASTp using the inputted species as the query and comparing it against all other species.
 - Generate CSV files summarizing results, including alignment statistics such as percentage identity, bit score, and alignment length.

 The primary objective is to streamline and automate the process of comparing gene homologs across species, ensuring a reproducible and scalable pipeline.

 ---

----

 ## **Setup Instructions**

-### Prerequisites
+### **Prerequisites**

 1. **Required Libraries**: Ensure the following Python libraries are installed:
    - `os` (standard library, no installation required)